lVlyke/ngxs-synchronizers/docs/usage-guide.md

 npm install @ngxs/store ngxs-synchronizers
 ```

+You must import the `NgxsSyncModule` module into the root of your application.

-Since ngxs-synchronizers is built on top of NGXS, it is important to read through the [NGXS documentation](https://www.ngxs.io/) to understand how NGXS works before proceeding.
+Since ngxs-synchronizers is built on top of NGXS, it is recommended to read through the [NGXS documentation](https://www.ngxs.io/) to understand how NGXS works before proceeding.

 ## Defining a state
 _[NGXS docs](https://www.ngxs.io/concepts/state)_